 Each gallery opens up a full-screen slide show.

-In the spirit of kicking off the new year with some super sweaty west coast dancing, 2016 brings a special dual workshop with two of WA’s most highly regarded contemporary dance artists – Alice Lee Holland (Safety Release Technique) and James O’Hara (Improvisation).
+In the spirit of kicking off the new year with some super sweaty west coast dancing, 2017 brings a unique dual workshop with two of WA’s most highly regarded contemporary dance artists – Alice Lee Holland (Safety Release Technique) and James O’Hara (Improvisation).

 The workshop runs for four hours a day, for five days.
 The workshop is ideal for contemporary dancers at an intermediate level and beyond, with a good level of fitness.